Now is a great time to talk about the potential health benefits of acerola.

 It can help with brain health, eye health, heart health, disease prevention, and more.

-10. Is A Good Source Of Vitamin C
+10. Good Source Of Vitamin C

 Probably the most notable thing about acerola is that it is rich in vitamin C.